 A comorbidity is a disease or condition that occurs because of or is related to a health condition you have, such as psoriasis.
 Common comorbidities of psoriasis include psoriatic arthritis, cardiovascular (heart) disease, metabolic syndrome and mental health concerns.

-Learn more by requesting a free comorbidites fact sheet.
+Learn more by requesting a free comorbidites quick guide.

 There may be other reasons that you choose to treat your psoriasis.
 You may want to manage the intense itch and pain affecting your skin.
 You may want to feel confident wearing certain clothes.
 You may be tired of brushing off or vacuuming scales that fall from plaques.
 You may long to talk with people and know they are listening to you and not staring at your plaques.
 These are all valid reasons to treat your psoriasis.